Dweezil Zappa’s KZ106 Interview

-Guitar virtuoso Dweezil Zappa recently caught up with KZ106’s Dylan for a candid chat ahead of his upcoming performance at the Walker Theatre in Chattanooga on April 10.
+Guitar virtuoso Dweezil Zappa recently caught up with KZ106’s Dylan for a candid chat before his performance at the Walker Theatre in Chattanooga on April 10.
 Son of the late, great Frank Zappa, Dweezil continues to honor his father’s legacy while carving out his own unique musical path.

 Speaking from his Los Angeles home — surrounded by his wife and three rescue dogs — Dweezil shared memories of previous visits to Chattanooga, including a lightning-struck blackout mid-solo during a past show that made for an unforgettable moment.
 He recalls jumping back into the performance perfectly on cue: “Let’s go right back into where we were in the solo and continue the song as if nothing ever happened.”